MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 # How to use RevoScaleR in a Spark compute context

-This article provides a step-by-step introduction to using the [RevoScaleR functions](../r-reference/revoscaler/revoscaler.md) in Apache Spark (Spark) running on a Hadoop cluster.
+This article provides a step-by-step introduction to using the [RevoScaleR functions](../r-reference/revoscaler/revoscaler.md) in Apache Spark running on a Hadoop cluster.
+You can use a small built-in sample dataset to complete the walkthrough, and then step through tasks again using a larger dataset.

-This walkthrough introduces several high-performance analytics features of **RevoScaleR** using data stored on HDFS and these tasks:

 > [!div class="checklist"]
 > * Download sample data
-> * Start Revo64.
+> * Start Revo64
-> * Create a compute context for Spark.
+> * Create a compute context for Spark
-> * Copy a data set into HDFS.
+> * Copy a data set into HDFS
-> * Create a data source.
+> * Create a data source
-> * Summarize your data.
+> * Summarize your data
-> * Fit a linear model to the data.
+> * Fit a linear model to the data

 ## Fundamentals

 In a Spark cluster, you typically connect to Machine Learning Server on the edge node for most of your work, writing and running script in a local [compute context](concept-what-is-compute-context.md), using client tools and the RevoScaleR engine on that machine.
 Your script calls the RevoScaleR functions to execute scalable and high-performance data management, analysis, and visualization functions.
-As with any script using RevoScaleR, you can call base R functions and other functions available in packages you have installed separately.
+As with any script using RevoScaleR, you can call base R functions, as well as other functions available in packages you have installed separately.
 The RevoScaleR engine is built on the R interpreter, extending but not breaking any core functions you are accustomed to using.

 To load data and run analyses on worker nodes, you set the compute context in your script to [RxSpark](../r-reference/revoscaler/rxSpark.md).
 In this context, RevoScaleR functions automatically distribute the workload across all the worker nodes, with no built-in requirement for managing jobs or the queue.